 Enjoy a classic sea-and-sand combo at this Greek retreat, plus roomy clifftop luxury villas with views that deserve an intake of breath on spying them.
 Four is the magic number here, with a quartet of both swimming pools and restaurants, plus a spa and private beach to feather Daios Cove’s cap.
 For kids, there’s fun from crèche to kids’ club and beyond, with childcare from four months to 12 years.

-And we’ve more family hotels for all sorts – take a peek at our collection of luxury family hotels.
+For more crowd-pleasing pads, take a peek at our collection of luxury family hotels.